-Bear Spray: Safety for People, Safety for Bears: Brochure by BeBearAware.org/Center For Wildlife Information, 2009, published on the Washington Department of Fish and Wildlife website.
+Bear Spray: Safety for People, Safety for Bears: Brochure by BeBearAware.org/Center For Wildlife Information, 2009, published on the Wild Aware Utah website.

-Understanding the Bear's Mindset: Article published on the National Park Service website.
+Understanding the Bear's Mindset: Article published by the National Park Service.
+Hosted on the Internet Archive.

 Attack: Physical Contact